marigold-dev/training-dapp-1/README.md

   };
 ```

-> :warning: Normally we should call `c.methods.poke()` function , but there is a bug while compiling ligo variant with one unique  choice, then the `default` is generated instead of having the name of the function.
+> :warning: Normally we should call `c.methods.poke()` function , but with a unique entrypoint, Michelson is required a unique `default` name instead of having the name of the function.
 Also be careful because all entrypoints naming are converting to lowercase whatever variant variable name you can have on source file.

 Then replace the line displaying the contract address `{contracts.map((contract) => <div>{contract.address}</div>)}` by this one that will add a Poke button